PubInv/covid19-vent-list/README.md

 [Informal notes from a pulmonologist](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist) speaking with Johnny Lee are also highly relevant.

+# Videos

+Stephen Kramer compiled and donated with a CC0 license a [spreadsheet](https://github.com/PubInv/covid19-vent-list/blob/master/Covid19_Projects_from_YouTube.xlsx) with 85 projects that have YouTube videos.
+We have not yet had time to cross reference this or integrate it with our Analysis spreadsheet or this list of projects and resources.

 # Most Buildable Projects

 These three projects are, in our humble opinion, the closest to being actually buildable by a third party.
 We do not believe they are ready to built or manufactured in quantity, and have only had the lightest of testing.
 Furthermore, the COVID-19 disease requires critical care in an ICU; these designs may be excellent for patients with other diseases, such as acute trauma.
 However, some medical professionals have asserted that more features are needed in the case of ARDS, a common complication of COVID-19, and patients may requires ventilation for many days.
 These designs are in a poor state of readiness for multi-day treatment, as far as can be determined.